Ulva House

 repairs to the flat roofs

-reconnection of electricity
+reconnection of electricity.

 Ro and Banjo have taken on responsibility for the remaining external and internal works, including the full fit-out required to turn the building into a functioning hospitality business.
-BBC has followed their journey, which has been featured in TV series: Banjo and Ro’s Grand Island Hotel.

 Support that made it possible

-Community Ownership Fund
+The Scottish Government’s Community Ownership Fund

 Historic Environment Scotland